-RSI Indicator Exposes Bottoming Strength Prior to Gaps
+RSI Indicator Exposes Bottoming Stock Formation Strength Prior to Gaps

 By comparison, the Stochastic indicator in the bottom chart window as it is traditionally used strictly for Overbought/Oversold signals, is not exposing the bottoming action underway in the chart example.
 The oscillation actually causes whipsaw risks during this bottoming phase.

-Using Wilder’s Relative Strength Index to expose the strength of the bottom via a center line that floats with price direction, tells you far more about the strength of the sideways pattern and the decided upside direction, even though price is still sideways.
+Using Wilder’s Relative Strength Index RSI indicator to expose the strength of the bottom via a center line that floats with price direction, tells you far more about the strength of the sideways candlestick pattern and the decided upside direction, even though price is still sideways.

 In addition, Wilder’s Relative Strength Index is a very different formula compared to the Stochastic indicator.
 Wilder wrote it to expose whether the current price was stronger or weaker than “X period” or number of days ago.
 Therefore, what you are looking at is a Relative Strength relationship between the current price and “x number of periods” aka days ago.